AllienWorks/cryptocoins/README.md

 * **Demo**: [labs.allienworks.net/icons/cryptocoins](http://labs.allienworks.net/icons/cryptocoins) `out-of-date` (new demo planned)
 * **Download**: clone or [download ZIP](https://github.com/allienworks/cryptocoins/archive/master.zip) directly from GitHub

+## Installation

+There are many ways/formats how to use Cryptocoins.
+The fastest and recommended way is via SVG directly.
+Or use the webfont version if you want to include all icons at once:

+* **[via SVG](/allienworks/cryptocoins/wiki/SVG-version)** `recommended` – when you need just a few icons in your project
+* [Webfont version](/allienworks/cryptocoins/wiki/Webfont-version) – ideal when you want to include all icons at once
+    - _Pro tip:_ [Learn how to generate icon webfonts](https://allien.work/blog/howto-generate-icon-webfont) – it's even better when you only include those you really need
+* NPM package – `npm i cryptocoins-icons`

 ## Requesting new icons